dannpl/SpeechRecognition/README.md

 # SpeechRecognition

-Recognition of voice using the lib SpeechRecognition
+> Recognition of voice using the lib SpeechRecognition

-> My cool Nuxt.js project

 ## Build Setup